bssrdf/DeepLearningBookCode-Volume1/README.md

   The book is illustrated with roughly 1000 original figures.
 Most were drawn by the author in Adobe Illustrator.
 A few were drawn in Photoshop.

   Some figures include photographs.
-CMany of these are by the author.
+Many of these are by the author.
 All other photos are from Wikiart, Wikimedia, or Pixabay.
 The book provides a citation and URL to the source of each of these images.
 The first two sites state that their images are in the public domain.
 All images selected from Pixabay are